 But health services can do better

-New research for Crisis has shown that homeless people die 30 years before the national average, at just 47 - a shocking statistic that has not improved in the last two decades.
+Research for Crisis has shown that homeless people die 30 years before the national average, at just 47 - a shocking statistic that has not improved in the last two decades.

 For too long homeless people have been failed by the health system – frequently left unable to register with a GP or access the specialist services they need.

-We are demanding NHS reforms that take homeless people's health needs seriously.
+This campaign demanded NHS reforms that take homeless people's health needs seriously.